chonibe/coa-service/docs/features/crm/README.md

 ### Instagram Integration

+1. Navigate to `/admin/crm/settings/integrations?platform=instagram`
+2. Click "Connect Instagram" to initiate Meta OAuth flow
+3. Authorize the app to access your Instagram Business account
+4. Select the Instagram account you want to connect
+5. The account will be stored and available for syncing
-1. Configure Instagram webhook in Meta Developer Console
+6. Configure Instagram webhook in Meta Developer Console (if not already done)
-2. Webhook endpoint: `/api/webhooks/instagram`
+7. Webhook endpoint: `/api/webhooks/instagram`
-3. Messages are automatically logged to CRM
+8. Messages are automatically logged to CRM via webhook

 ### Email Integration (Resend)